istio/istio.io/content/en/blog/2023/dlb-connection-balancing/index.md

 - Ordered: For multiple producers and consumers where the order of tasks is important.
 When multiple tasks are processed by multiple processor cores, they must be rearranged in the original order.
 - Atomic: For multiple producers and consumers, where tasks are grouped according to certain rules.
 These tasks are processed using the same set of resources and the order of tasks within the same group is important.

-An ingress gateway is expected to process as much data as possible as quickly as possible, so Intel DLB connection load balance uses an unordered queue.
+An ingress gateway is expected to process as much data as possible as quickly as possible, so Intel DLB connection load balancing uses an unordered queue.

-## How to use Intel DLB connection load balance in Istio
+## How to use Intel DLB connection load balancing in Istio

-With the 1.17 release, Istio supports Intel DLB connection load balance officially.
+With the 1.17 release, Istio officially supports Intel DLB connection load balancing.

-The following steps show how to use Intel DLB connection load balance in an Istio [Ingress Gateway](../../../docs/tasks/traffic-management/ingress/ingress-control/) in an SPR (Sapphire Rapids) machine and Kubernetes is ready.
+The following steps show how to use Intel DLB connection load balancing in an Istio [Ingress Gateway](/docs/tasks/traffic-management/ingress/ingress-control/) in an SPR (Sapphire Rapids) machine and Kubernetes is ready.

 ### Step 1 Prepare DLB environment